 1) Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, and Native Hawaiians and other Pacific Islanders

-2) Women in science, engineering and mathematics fields including computer science, economics, engineering, math and applied math, and physics.
+2) Women in the following STEM fields: computer science, economics, engineering, math and applied math, and physics.

 4)First-generation college students (no parent obtained a bachelor’s degree)